 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the ComAgent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: ComAgent.exe is not essential for the Windows OS and causes relatively few problems.
 ComAgent.exe is located in a subfolder of "C:\Program Files".

 There is an icon for this program on the taskbar next to the clock.
 The program can be uninstalled in the Control Panel.
 The file is able to record keyboard inputs.
 It is not a Windows core file.
-The software starts when Windows starts (see Registry key: User Shell Folders, MACHINE\User Shell Folders).
+The program has a visible window.
+The program is loaded during the Windows boot process (see Registry key: User Shell Folders, MACHINE\User Shell Folders).
 ComAgent.exe is able to record keyboard and mouse inputs and monitor applications.
-Therefore the technical security rating is 74% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 61% dangerous, however you should also read the user reviews.